caracatrepa/caracatrepa.github.io/docs/week1/bodyscan.md

 for granted is a horrific loss.
 It would be a profound healing of our lives to get back in touch with it.
 All it takes is practice in coming to our senses, all of them.

-And . . . a spirit of adventure. . .
+And ... a spirit of adventure...

-. . .
+...
 The body scan is not for everybody, and it is not always the meditation of choice even for those who love it.
 But it is extremely useful and good to know about and practice from time to time, whatever your circumstances or condition.
 If you think of your body as a musical instrument, the body scan is a way of tuning it.
 If you think of it as a universe, the body scan is a way to come to